 That means that it can't, for instance, retrieve an element at a particular index, because indices imply order and sets don't (promise to) preserve order.
-Think about it for a few moments and write down the key methods that a Set class will have to have:
+Think about it, and in your notebook, write down the key methods that a Set class will have to have.
+There are three or four really important ones, plus a few that would be more optional.
+Make sure to mark which ones would be const.